ghuntley/workshops/nixos-workshop/modules/00-prerequisites/README.md

 If you are installing NixOS on a laptop as it's primary operating system then you'll need to [burn the installation ISO to a USB drive or DVD][burn-the-iso].

-Alternatively, if you are going to use Virtual Box then you'll need to import the image and adjust the default settings:
+Alternatively, if you are going to use VirtualBox then you'll need to:

 * [ ] In VirtualBox, use the menu option `File -> Import Appliance` and import the [NixOS demo appliance][download-nixos-ova].

-In Virtual Box, with the appliance turned off, go into the virtual machine settings and change the following details:
+Then, still within VirtualBox and with the appliance turned off, go into the virtual machine settings and change the following details:

 * [ ] **System/Motherboard**: Raise memory to 4GB or 8GB, or some
       `nixos-rebuilt` or `nix-env` operations might fail.